Twelve celebrities will be getting their skates on next year when Dancing On Ice returns.

 Swash, who has just become a father to son Rex with partner Stacey Solomon, said: “I can’t even dance on a dance floor so Dancing On Ice is just a silly idea!

 “I’ve done no exercise since the baby was born.
 Stacey thinks it’s funny.
 I’m going to learn how to skate and I’ll do it with a smile on my face.”

 Blind Paralympic champion Libby Clegg is no stranger to pressure, but will be taking on a whole new challenge when she gets her skates on.

-The sprinter, who enjoyed a double success at the 2016 Paralympics in Rio, gave birth to son Edward in April this year.
+The sprinter, who enjoyed a double success at the 2016 Paralympics in Rio, gave birth to son Edward just five months ago.

 She said: “After Rio I achieved my ultimate goal and then I thought ‘What else can I do?’